 The ESFA will not normally reinvestigate the substance of complaints or overturn any decisions made by Aquila.
-They will consider whether the Trust and/ or Charing Primary School has adhered to education legislation and any statutory policies connected with the complaint and whether they have followed Part 7 of the Education (Independent School Standards) Regulations 2014.
+They will consider whether the Trust and/ or the school has adhered to education legislation and any statutory policies connected with the complaint and whether they have followed Part 7 of the Education (Independent School Standards) Regulations 2014.